aleenanibu/tec-t1/README.md

 - Member 3: ANANTHASREE BIJU - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY

 ### Project Description
-USERS CAN HEAR A RANDOM FACTH , CREATE THE PERFECT EXCUSE OR GET A COMPLIMENT TO BOOST USERSELF
+USERS CAN HEAR A RANDOM FACT , CREATE THE PERFECT EXCUSE OR GET A COMPLIMENT TO BOOST YOURSELF

 ### The Problem (that doesn't exist)
 IT'S HARD TO MAKE THE PERFECT EXCUSE SO THIS IS THE ULTIMATE SOLUTION TO THAT PROMBLEM .
-IT ALSO GIVES TO COMPLIMENT WHEN YOU ARE DOWN AND LEARN MORE FACTS WITH FACE GENERATOR
+IT ALSO GIVES TO COMPLIMENT WHEN YOU ARE DOWN AND LEARN MORE FACTS WITH FACT GENERATOR

 ### The Solution (that nobody asked for)
 WITH A WEBSITE THAT GENERATOR FACT,EXCUSE AND COMPLIMENT